Tariq Majid

 Prior to this promotion, he was the field operational commander of X Corps, stationed in Rawalpindi.
-His other commanding staff assignments includes the Chief of General Staff (CGS) from 2003 to 2006 and Director General of the Military Intelligence (DGMI) from 2000 to 2003, all premier staff commands of the Pakistan Army.
+His other commanding staff assignments include the Chief of General Staff (CGS) from 2003 to 2006 and Director General of the Military Intelligence (DGMI) from 2000 to 2003, all premier staff commands of the Pakistan Army.
 He was succeeded as chairman joint chiefs by another four-star rank general officer General Khalid Shameem Wynne.

 Biography

 Personal background

 Tariq Majid was born on 23 August 1950 in Lahore, Punjab, Pakistan.
-He was educated at Government Islamia College, Civil Lines, Lahore.
-Tariq Majid entered in the Pakistan Military Academy in Kakul, in 1967.
+He was educated at Government Islamia College, Civil Lines, Lahore, and Government College, Lahore.
+Tariq Majid was admitted to the Pakistan Military Academy in Kakul, in 1967.
 He graduated with a Bachelor's degree from PMA in 1971 and commissioned in the Pakistan Army as a 2nd Lieutenant in the 28th Light anti-tank weapon Battalion of the Baloch Regiment of Pakistan Army in April 1971.
 After participating in the 1971 war, Majid went on to obtain master of science in Joint warfare from the Command and Staff College in Quetta in 1982.